By: Susan Dugdale | Last modified: 12-25-2022

 Read these eulogies.
 They'll help you find a way to express what was uniquely special to you about your grandfather.

 The eulogies for father-in-laws are from a son and a daughter-in-law.
 The ones for sister-in-laws were written by a sister and a brother-in-law.
+And the eulogy for a much loved mother-in-law comes from her daughter-in-law.

 We spend an enormous amount of time working, often in the same workplace, with the same people for many years.